f5devcentral/f5-sdk-js/README.md

 const AS3Client = bigip.extension.AS3Client;
 ```

-## User Documentation

-N/A

 ## Contributor Documentation

 A collection of helpful commands have been added to the package manager (npm) scripts directive.
 Check out the `package.json` for an up-to-date list of commands.

 - Build Package (Typescript -> Javascript): `npm run build-package`
 - Build Code Documentation: `npm run build-code-docs`
 - Run Unit Tests: `npm run test`
 - Run Linter: `npm run lint`

 Note that the `main` and `types` package manager directive are pointed at the `dist` folder (where `tsc` builds the package).
 Please ensure any published packages builds and includes that folder.

 ## Source Repository

-N/A
+See the source repository [here](https://github.com/f5devcentral/f5-sdk-js).

 ## Filing Issues and Getting Help

-N/A
+If you come across a bug or other issue when using the SDK, use [GitHub Issues](https://github.com/f5devcentral/f5-sdk-js/issues) to submit an issue for our team.
+You can also see the current known issues on that page, which are tagged with a Known Issue label.

+F5 SDK is community-supported.
+For more information, see the [Support page](SUPPORT.md).

 ## Copyright